sciZer0/7/v/README.md

 Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

-The new concept of a native, decreasing-supply token with a huge user base is fundamentally much better than the known concept of "digital gold" or "ultra sound money".
+Fundamentally, the latter concept is  much better than  any of the two already known ones: digital gold and ultra sound money.

 ### About Fundamental Problems of All Current Blockchains